Accenture/openathon-2019-angular/lab-04/README.md

 ]
 ```

-Now, import the service in the *core.moduel.ts* file:
+Now, import the service in the *core.module.ts* file:

 ```javascript
 import { NgModule } from "@angular/core";